Aiven-Open/klaw-docs/docs/setup-configuration/tenant-configuration.md

       Field: `orderOfConnectorsPromotionEnvsList`

-- Request Connectors Environments List
+- Request connectors Environments List

   Define a set of environments for which Apache Kafka connectors can be requested directly.
 Other environments cannot be requested